-Adam Russo, MS, LPC, CCTP, ADHD is a Licensed Professional Counselor (LPC).
-Adam possesses a degree in Professional Counseling-Mental Health from Central CT State University, spending over 11 years being educated and supervised in the behavioral health arena.
-Adam is also in the process of completing their Community Counseling and Traumatology degree and is currently in the final dissertation process.
+Adam Russo, EdD, MS, LPC, BS, AS, CTMH, CCTP, ADHD is a Licensed Professional Counselor (LPC).
+Adam possesses both a masters degree in Professional Counseling -Mental Health from Central CT State University and a doctoral degree in Community Care Counseling and Traumatology from Liberty University.
+Dr. Russo's undergraduate education includes Public Safety Administration and Criminal Justice degrees.
+Adam has spent over 11 years being educated and supervised in the behavioral health arena.
 In total, Adam has over 27 years experience as either an educator, instructor, and mental health worker.
 Adam is licensed to talk about people's strengths and challenges and help them develop solutions, strategies, or insight into their current situations.
-Professional Counselors perhaps have the strongest background in treating physical and mental health disabilities and are views as most proficient in many forms of individual and group psychotherapy.
+Professional Counselors perhaps have the strongest background in treating physical and mental health disabilities and are viewed as most proficient in many forms of individual and group psychotherapy.
 Counselors also have a strong focus on vocational counseling since much of your identity and purpose lays both in the work or education that you pursue and the people you positively influence in your life.
-Adam also spent seven total years in the United States Navy both active duty and ready reserves and had the rare honor of being a recipient of an Admiral's Citation for international relations.

 *Completed doctoral-level advanced counseling and traumatology training

 *Clinical Trauma Professional (CCTP) International Association of Trauma Professionals

 *Clinical Tele-mental Health Certification

 *Certified Clinical ADHD Professional Institute of Certified ADHD Professionals

 *Intensive In-Home Child and Adolescent Psychiatric Service by Yale University

 *Boys Town Psychoeducation Model of Treatment

 *Crisis Prevention Institute training during psychiatric ward experience